 - Led by outstanding litigation counsel that is willing to take some risk on the case

-- Initial case assesment has been done by a litigator before Burford commences underwriting
+- Initial case assessment has been done by a litigator before Burford commences underwriting

 - Documentary and economic evidence support claims